Dr Gleb Ivanov comes from a family of haematologists: both of his parents were involved in Haematology, as well is his brother.

-After completing my undergraduate medical training and obtaining a PhD in Haematology/Biochemistry, I was very fortunate to be awarded the Royal Society Postdoctoral Fellowship in order to undertake postdoctoral research at the Leucocyte Adhesion Laboratory, Imperial Cancer Research Fund, London.
-I then continued my medical career in Medicine/Haematology and have undergone training in major UK cancer centres, such as the Royal Marsden Hospital, Sutton; Christie Hospital, Manchester; University Hospital of Wales and Velindre Hospital, Cardiff.
+After completing his undergraduate medical training and obtaining a PhD in Haematology/Biochemistry, Dr Ivanov was very fortunate to be awarded the Royal Society Postdoctoral Fellowship in order to undertake postdoctoral research at the Leucocyte Adhesion Laboratory, Imperial Cancer Research Fund, London.
+He then continued his medical career in medicine, specialising in Haematology and underwent specialist training in major UK cancer centres, such as the Royal Marsden Hospital, Sutton; the Christie Hospital in Manchester; University Hospital of Wales and Velindre Hospital, Cardiff.

-I have completed specialist training in Haematology at the University Hospital of Wales, Cardiff and was subsequently appointed as a Consultant Haematologist at Southend University Hospital in 2008.
-In 2011, I joined Surrey and Sussex NHS Trust, which remains my main NHS base and where I lead the Haematology Multidisciplinary Team for Haematological Cancers.
+Dr Ivanov completed specialist training in Haematology at the University Hospital of Wales, Cardiff and was subsequently appointed as a Consultant Haematologist at Southend University Hospital in 2008.
+In 2011, he joined Surrey and Sussex NHS Trust, which remains his main NHS base and from where he leads the Haematology Multidisciplinary Team for haematological cancers.

-My sub-speciality areas include lymphoma, myeloma, leukaemia and coagulation disorders, however, as a District General Hospital Haematologist I see patients a wide variety of blood abnormalities.
+My sub-speciality areas include lymphoma, myeloma, leukaemia and coagulation disorders.
+However, as a District General Hospital Haematologist, Dr Ivanov enjoys seeing patients with a wide variety of blood abnormalities.

-I regularly teach medical students, junior doctors and physicians’ assistants as well as conduct educational sessions for GPs in Surrey, West Sussex and London.
+He regularly teaches medical students, junior doctors and physicians’ assistants as well as conducting educational sessions for GPs in Surrey, West Sussex and London.